Requesting Employment or Appointment Accommodations

 - The graduate student is not required to disclose to the academic unit their medical diagnosis when requesting an accommodation.
 Do not ask the graduate student employee/appointee for personal medical information or ask questions about the disability itself.

 - Faculty and appointing unit supervisors should always consult with the administrative designee regarding requests for employment accommodations.
-The administrative designee may consult with the Rackham Resolution Officer, Office of Institutional Equity, Services for Students with Disabilities, Academic Human Resources, or the Office of the General Counsel for technical guidance.
+The administrative designee may consult with the Rackham Resolution Officer, Equity, Civil Rights, and Title IX Office (ECRT), Services for Students with Disabilities, Academic Human Resources, or the Office of the General Counsel for technical guidance.

 - Financial support for some disability accommodations may be available through the Central Accommodation Fund.
 Funding requests which meet the criteria established for the use of these funds should be made to the Rackham Resolution Officer, the administrator of the fund.
 See the Central Accommodation Fund procedures for additional information.